keithalewis/papers/um_slides.md

 * What is the value of a barrier option that knocks in/out the _second_ time it hits the barrier?

-* Same as a barrier option that knocks in/out the first time.
+* Current theory says same as a barrier option that knocks in/out the first time.

-* Same as a barrier option that knocks in/out the millionth time it hits the barrier.
+* Also same as a barrier option that knocks in/out the millionth time it hits the barrier.

-* __CORRECT, BUT USELESS__
+* __MATHEMATICALLY CORRECT, BUT USELESS__

 ---